Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

-To investigate the domain adaptation ability of our proposed approach, we utilize both, healthy, in-domain data from the IXI data set and unhealthy out-of-domain data from the BraTS21 data set.
-To evaluate the effect of the conditioning mechanism, we utilize the IXI data set and simulate different levels of conditioning information and simulated domain shift to investigate the reconstructions qualitatively.
-Thereby, we alter the available information of the image that is fed to the image encoder to condition the cDDPM.
-To achieve this, we crop the conditioning image at a given width of 50$\%$ and 100$\%$ where 100$\%$ indicates that the full input image is used as the conditioning image.
+We investigate our proposed approach's generalization to domain shifts and the capability of adequately reconstructing the local intensity patterns of a given input image.
+We utilize data sets from different domains.
+For training, we utilize in-domain data from the IXI data set.
+As out-of-domain data, we utilize the BraTS21 data set.
+Notably, we only consider the content of the BraTS21 data set that is marked as healthy by the provided annotation masks, thereby ensuring the evaluation of domain shifts regarding scanner and brain diversity, not domain shifts arising from unhealthy brain MRI structures.
 Furthermore, we simulate different contrast levels ranging from $cl \in [0.3, 0.7, 1.0, 1.5, 2.0]$.
-The images of different contrast levels are derived by potentiating the gray values by the respective contrast level i.e. $\bm{x}_0^{cl=2} = \bm{x}_0^2$.
+The images of different contrast levels are derived by potentiating the gray values by the respective contrast level, i.e., $\bm{x}_0^{cl=2} = \bm{x}_0^2$.
+To evaluate the effect of the conditioning mechanism, we utilize the IXI data set and simulate different levels of conditioning information to investigate the reconstructions qualitatively.
+Therefore, we alter the available information in the image fed to the image encoder to condition the cDDPM.
+To achieve this, we crop the conditioning image at a given width of 50$\%$ and 100$\%$ where 100$\%$ indicates that the entire input image is used as the conditioning image.
 In addition to the qualitative evaluation of reconstructed, simulated data, we quantitatively assess the domain shift across input and reconstruction by comparing their intensity histograms.
 Therefore, we first calculate and plot the histograms.
-Thereby, we partition the intensity values into 500 bins and divide the raw count by the total number of counts and the bin width.
+We partition the intensity values into 500 bins and divide the raw count by the total number of counts and the bin width.
 For a quantitative analysis of the distance between the intensity distributions, we calculate the Kullback-Leibler Divergence (KLD) as follows:

 where $p = [p_1, p_2, \ldots, p_n]$ represents each intensity distribution.